-Madison Metropolitan School District (MMSD) and Madison School Community Recreation (MSCR) are using an automated volunteer management program called Volunteer Tracker where you will be able to select schools where you wish to serve and identify activities that you would like to participate in when volunteering.
+Volunteer Tracker enables you to select the schools where you wish to serve and identify activities that you would like to participate as a volunteer.
 Also, using the Log My Time feature in Volunteer Tracker, you will be amazed at the number of hours that you contribute to schools.
 Register today in the MMSD/MSCR Volunteer Tracker program!

 MMSD/MSCR’s goals for utilizing Volunteer Tracker

 - Support school’s work in keeping students safe by providing an up to date list of volunteers and their background status

 - Provide guidance on when a background check is needed based on the work a volunteer will be doing